geoffsmithBK/incident-exposure/README.md

 # Incident Exposure Calculator

-An interactive cinematography exposure table for quickly looking up the incident foot candles needed at key for any combination of ISO and T-Stop.
-Assumes 24 fps with a 180° shutter angle.
+An interactive cinematography exposure table for quickly looking up the incident foot candles needed from the key for many combinations of ISO and T-Stop.
+Assumes 24 fps (or 23.98) with a 180° shutter angle.

 **[Try it live →](https://geoffsmithbk.github.io/incident-exposure/)**